andrey-vorontsov/petridish-project/PetriDish/README.txt

 Rewrote the squishing behavior, such that cells of the same variety cannot overlap.
 Known issue: Cells get stuck against each other trying to eat the same target.

-ROADMAP (At Version 0.0.4.4)

-Features for 0.0.5
+Version 0.0.5
-	Herbivore evading predators behavior
+Introduced a proper thread synchronization system.
+This laid the groundwork for frame rate tracking, simulation speed and pause controls.
+Bug fix: The graphics thread failing to draw every update tick at high tick rates.
+Known issue: Sometimes, very rarely, the graphics thread still has indexing exceptions.
+Cause unknown.

+ROADMAP (Current: 0.0.5)

 Features for 0.06
-	Herbivore plant grazing behavior (use indestructible plants for now) Smarter evasion/hunting prioritization method for future customization At least one 0.1.0 feature
+	Herbivore plant grazing behavior (use indestructible plants for now) Smarter evasion/hunting prioritization framework
+	At least one 0.1.0 feature

 Features for 0.0.7
 	Predator hunting behavior
+	Herbivore evading predators behavior
 	Plants grow with time and send out seeds nearby
 	At least one 0.1.0 feature

 Features for 0.1.0
 	Fix known issues: Cells stuck against each other trying to each the same target.
-Graphics thread not synchronized with simulation thread (I suspect this is another cause for the graphics thread to start throwing exceptions)
 	Better size; based on area, not radius
 	Better vision range formula based on size
 	Slower movement based on size
 	Basic GUI
-		Prerequisites
-			Proper thread synchronization
 		Simulation speed control
 			Slider to control speed
 			Pause/unpause button